microsoft/vscode-maven/README.md

 ![Screenshot](images/archetype.gif)

 ### Update Maven Archetype Catalog
-With following steps, you can update the **local cache** of Maven **remote catelog**.
+With following steps, you can update the **local cache** of Maven **remote catalog**.
 It takes some time to download meta data from Maven central repository.

 Command Palette -> select `Maven: Update Maven Archetype Catalog`.